-- Investment Strategy (30%): Proposals will be evaluated based on the quality and extent to which Applicants describe an effective strategy that demonstrates that proposed projects support the program objective of preventing, preparing for, protecting against, and responding to acts of terrorism, to meet its target capabilities, and otherwise reduce the overall risk to the high-risk urban area, the state, or the nation. - Budget (10%): Proposals will be evaluated based on the extent to which Applicants describe a budget plan for each investment demonstrating how the Applicant will maximize cost effectiveness of grant expenditures. - Impact/Outcomes (30%): Proposals will be evaluated on how this investment helps the jurisdiction close capability gaps identified in its Stakeholder Preparedness Review and addresses national priorities outlined in the FY 2020 NOFO.
-Further, proposals will be evaluated on their identification and estimated improvement of core capability(ies), the associated standardized target(s) that align with their proposed investment, and the ways in which the Applicant will measure and/or evaluate improvement. - Collaboration (30%): Proposals will be evaluated based on the degree to which the proposal adequately details how the Recipient will use investments and other means to overcome existing logistical, technological, legal, policy, and other impediments to collaborating, networking, sharing information, cooperating, and fostering a culture of national preparedness with federal, state, tribal, and local governments, as well as other regional and nonprofit partners in efforts to prevent, prepare for, protect against, and respond to acts of terrorism. to meet its target capabilities, support the national security mission of DHS and other federal agencies, and to otherwise reduce the overall risk to the high-risk urban area, the state, or the nation.
-In evaluating Applicants under this factor, FEMA will consider the information provided by the Applicant and may also consider relevant information from other sources.
+- Investment Strategy (30%): Projects will be evaluated based on the quality and extent to which the strategy effectively demonstrates supporting the program objective of preventing, preparing for, protecting against, and responding to acts of terrorism, to meet its target capabilities, and otherwise reduce the overall risk to the high-risk urban area, the state, or the nation. - Budget (10%): Projects will be evaluated based on the extent to which a budget plan for each investment demonstrates how grant expenditures maximize cost effectiveness. - Impact/Outcomes (30%): Projects will be evaluated on how this investment helps the jurisdiction close capability gaps identified in its Stakeholder Preparedness Review and addresses national priorities outlined in the FY 2021 NOFO.
+Further, proposals will be evaluated on their identification and estimated improvement of core capability(ies), the associated standardized target(s) that align with their proposed investment, and the ways in which improvements are measured and/or evaluated.

-FY 2020 National Priorities (cont.)
+FY 2021 National Priorities (cont.)